 - More than 5,000 people are killed each year in truck accidents.

-The goal of the Truck Accident Attorneys Roundtable is ambitious.
-We want to change the trucking industry and make it safer.
-The way to do this is by aggressively litigating cases against trucking companies that intentionally sacrifice safety for a bigger bottom line.
+At Michigan Auto Law, I want to change the trucking industry and make it safer.
+The only way to do this is by aggressively litigating cases against trucking companies that intentionally sacrifice safety for a bigger bottom line.

-As head attorney at Michigan Auto Law and co-founder of the Roundtable, my goal is to discover each and every trucking safety violation that led to the truck accident, and hold the trucking company fully accountable for the harms and losses they cause when they ignore mandatory safety rules that needlessly endanger the public.
+My goal is to discover each and every trucking safety violation that led to a preventable truck accident, and hold the trucking company fully accountable for the harms and losses they cause when they ignore mandatory safety rules that needlessly endanger the public.